oznogon/gattaibushido-public/rules/01_intro.md

 **Armory, Fan Club, Pit Crew:** Some Playbooks have recurring modifiers to these resources.
 Apply them to the running totals at the start of the *first* session (only) of each new *Scenario*.

-#### Deal Starting Hands and Finalize the Deck
+#### Draw Starting Hands and Finalize the Decks

-Coach deals out the Pilots' starting Hands of cards, which is based on the Team's current Harmony.
+Pilots' each draw their starting Hands of cards, based on the Team's current Harmony.
 Some characters will have special modifiers that increase this, as well.
 Coach also deals himself a starting Hand equal to the number of Pilot Players present in the game session.

-After this is done, he shuffles the Jokers back into the Deck, face-up.
-The Deck is now prepared for play.
+After this is done, both sides shuffle the Jokers back into their Decks, face-up.
+The Decks are now prepared for play.

 ### 2. Team Salute